Matucana aurantiaca subsp. fruticosa (F.Ritter) Mottram

 Matucana fruticosa, Borzicactus fruticosus

 Matucana aurantiaca subsp. fruticosa is a cactus that grows in clusters of ribbed spiny cylindrical stems.
-The stems are up to 20 inches (50 cm) tall and up to 2.4 inches (6 cm) in diameter.
-It grows in clusters of ribbed, spiny spheres or cylinders and forms large groups up to 3.3 feet (1 m) wide.
-The spines are needle-like, yellow to brown and up to 2.4 inches (6 cm) long.
-The flowers are funnel-shaped, golden yellow and crimson, up to 3.6 inches (9 cm) long, up to 2 inches (5 cm) in diameter and appear in summer.
+The stems are up to 20 inches (50 cm) tall and 2.4 inches (6 cm) in diameter.
+Spines are needle-like, yellow to brown, and up to 2.4 inches (6 cm) long.
+Flowers are funnel-shaped, golden yellow and crimson, up to 3.6 inches (9 cm) long, up to 2 inches (5 cm) in diameter, and appear in summer.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).